Planning Consultancy:

 Access is proposed to be retained as existing, with a dual-access driveway to Cromer Road.
 The existing parking area to the front of the building will be improved to allow further space for vehicles to park.

 The existing building was most recently in use as a Bed and Breakfast with associated owners' accommodation.
 According to information available to the LPA, up to six bedrooms were let at any one time.
 The proposal seeks consent to change the use parts of the dwelling previously used as the B&B to allow use as one self-contained holiday let.
-The proposed holiday let use is considered to give rise to fewer vehicle movements than the unrestricted bed and breakfast.
+The proposed holiday let use is considered to give rise to fewer vehicle movements than the unrestricted bed and breakfast and therefore has no detrimntal imapct upon highways and access in the locality.

 With the previous bed and breakfast use generating high levels of traffic, the proposed holiday let is not considered likely to lead to highways impacts to an extent that would warrant refusal.
 The use of the front of the site as a single holiday let, when combined with the retained owners accommodation to the rear, is unlikely to exceed the historic levels of traffic associated with the unrestricted B&B use.
 For the avoidance of doubt, a condition was recommended to ensure compliance with the traffic management plan submitted as part of this application.
 Wuth the attachment of said conditon the Plannig Authority concluded there was no detriemntal impact upon highways and access in the locality.